lapy/poseidon-server/README.md

 1. **Authentication Errors**
    - Ensure you have a valid NASA Earthdata account
-   - Run `earthaccess.login()` to authenticate
+   - Run `python -c "import earthaccess; earthaccess.login()"` to authenticate
    - Check your internet connection
+   - Verify credentials in `.netrc` file or environment variables

 2. **Data Not Found**
    - Some dates may not have available satellite data
    - Try dates within the last 2-3 years
-   - Check NASA data availability
+   - Check NASA data availability using `/api/sea-level-availability` endpoint
+   - Use adjacent time periods (±7 days) for better coverage

 3. **Performance Issues**
+   - Enable viewport filtering to process only visible map area
-   - Clear the data cache if needed
+   - Clear the data cache if needed: `rm -rf data_cache/*`
-   - Reduce grid resolution for faster processing
-   - Check available system memory
+   - Check available system memory (2GB+ recommended)
+   - Use the cleanup endpoint: `POST /api/cleanup`

+4. **Frontend Connection Issues**
+   - Ensure backend is running on `http://localhost:8000`
+   - Check browser console for CORS errors
+   - Verify API endpoints are accessible

+5. **Missing Sea Level Data**
+   - NASA-SSH has limited coverage in western hemisphere
+   - The system automatically uses adjacent time periods (±7 days) to fill gaps
+   - Neutral suitability (0.5) is used where data is unavailable

 ### Debug Mode